 - Use of serum to prophylactically treat human and animal infections

-- Shown that it is critical for colonization of the mouse trachea
+- Wake Forest scientists have identified and purified the protein and have shown that it is critical for colonization of the mouse trachea.

-- Demonstrated that BcfA anti-serum can provide protection in animals and are in the process to show that this anti-sera can provide protection against B. pertussis infections
+- We have demonstrated that BcfA anti-serum can provide protection in animals and are in the process to show that this anti-sera can provide protection against Bordetella bronchiseptica infections.

-- Currently testing whether purified BcfA protein provides protection against B. bronchiseptica and B. pertussis in mouse models
+- We are currently testing whether purified BcfA protein provides protection against Bordetella bronchiseptica and Bordetella pertussis in mouse models.

-- It is also planned to test the efficacy of the anti-sera and the purified protein to protect against B. pertussis in non-human primates.
+- We plan to test the efficacy of the anti-sera and the purified protein to protect against Bordetella pertussis in nonhuman primates.

 - Rajendar K. Deora, PhD